YehorYehorychev/Playwright-Framework/README.md

 You have Docker Desktop installed on your system.
 You have an understanding of how to use Docker containers.

-## To run the docker compose file run:
+# To run the docker compose file run:

 ``docker-compose -f docker-compose.yml up``

-## Manual Installation
-To install the framework, follow these steps:

-Clone this repository to your local machine.
-Navigate to the cloned repository's directory.

-## Usage
+## Manuall Container creating instruction
-To use the framework in Docker Container, follow these steps:
+If you need to create a Docker Container manually, follow these steps:

 Open a terminal or command prompt window.
 Execute one of the following commands based on your **operating system:**